rocketmlhq/rmldnn/tutorials/brain_MRI_image_segmentation/README.rst

     plt.show()

 Doing this for a few samples, we obtain the segmentation predictions below.
-Results are pretty good for a model trained for only 10 minutes!
+Results are pretty good for a model trained for less than 5 minutes!

 ==================== ==================== ====================
 **Inputs**           **Predictions**      **Ground-truths**